yethikrishna/yeti-suna-ai/docs/SELF-HOSTING.md

 ---

-For further assistance, join the [Suna Discord Community](https://discord.gg/Py6pCBUUPw) or check the [GitHub repository](https://github.com/kortix-ai/suna) for updates and issues.
+For further assistance, join the [OMNI Operator Discord Community](https://discord.gg/Py6pCBUUPw) or check the [GitHub repository](https://github.com/omni-ai/operator) for updates and issues.